ashayp22/Recogg/Web Interface/README.md

 Once the user is in the web interface, they should click the button to get started:
 <img src="screenshots/homepage.JPG" alt="Markdown Monster icon" style="float: left; margin-right: 10px;" />

-Once the user creates an account, they will be redirected to the dashboard, which will display all of the classrooms, but is initially empty:
+Once the user creates an account, they will be redirected to the dashboard.
+The dashboard will display all of the classrooms, but it starts off empty:
 <img src="screenshots/dashboard-empty.JPG" alt="Markdown Monster icon" style="float: left; margin-right: 10px;" />

 To create a classroom, user can click on the create class button and enter the class name.
 After adding in a few classes, the page will look similar to this: